31 Altitude Definitions & Measurement

 To adjust the altimeter for variations in atmospheric pressure, the setting in the Kollsman window must be continuously adjusted by the pilot of an aircraft.
 In the U.S., the altimeter reference pressure is generally set to the local mean sea level (MSL) pressure so that all aircraft in the same vicinity will fly with respect to the local MSL reference.
 In this case, when the aircraft is on the ground, the altimeter should read the approximate field elevation, which is also a way to check if the altimeter is working as it should.
 The local value of MSL pressure at any time is available from air traffic control, weather stations, etc.

 In other countries, altimeter settings called QFE and QNH are used.
-The QFE is the reference pressure set in the Kollsman window of the altimeter so that it indicates its height above the reference elevation being used, which usually the elevation of an airfield.
+The QFE is the reference pressure set in the Kollsman window of the altimeter to indicate its height above the reference elevation being used, which is usually the elevation of an airfield.
 In this case, the altimeter will read zero when the aircraft is on the ground.
-The QNH is the reference pressure that indicates on the altimeter height above sea level, which is the default in the U.S.
+The QNH is the reference pressure that indicates the height above sea level on the altimeter, which is the default in the U.S.

 Above 18,000 ft, pilots are required to set the altimeter to the standard MSL reference pressure of 29.92 inches of Hg, in which case the altitude reading is referred to as a flight level.
-Therefore, a flight level of 230 is equivalent to a pressure altitude of 23,000 ft.
-At the higher altitudes it is very important that all aircraft are flown relative to the same pressure datum.
-Over the Atlantic Ocean, for example, horizontal separation distances between aircraft may only be a few miles and vertical separation altitudes as little as 1,000 feet, so it is important that all aircraft fly at an altitude measured with respect to the same pressure datum.
+Therefore, flight level 230 is equivalent to a pressure altitude of 23,000 ft.
+All aircraft must be flown at higher altitudes relative to the same pressure datum.
+Over the Atlantic Ocean, for example, horizontal separation distances between aircraft may only be a few miles and vertical separation altitudes as little as 1,000 feet, so all aircraft must fly at an altitude measured with respect to the same pressure datum.

 The difference between the reported altimeter setting and the standard ISA reference is

-the negative value meaning is that the local pressure is lower than standard so even the density altitude at ISA standard temperature will be higher.
+The negative value means the local pressure is lower than the standard pressure, so even the density altitude at ISA standard temperature will be higher.
 Converting to units of feet gives the equivalent pressure altitude for an altimeter setting of 29.32 as

 where the value of 924.664 is the conversion factor from inches of Hg to feet.
 The standard ISA temperature at 555 ft is